Table of contents: Fuel filter for cars with gasoline… ↓ Fuel filter for cars with diesel… ↓ Condensate - drain ↓ Fuel filter - replacement ↓

-Fuel filter for gasoline vehicles
+Fuel filter for cars with gasoline engines

-Fuel filter for diesel vehicles
+Fuel filter for cars with diesel engine

 Condensate - drain

-3. Loosen the filter nut (see illustration 4.10).
+3. Unscrew the filter mounting nut (see illustration 4.10).

 8. Screw in the vent and drain plugs.